Leading consumers to critical info

 Design and test a prototype

 I sketched, wireframed, and designed landing page prototypes.
-We tested two layouts, with the design above testing the best.
+We tested two layouts, with the above design testing better than the other.

 4.